misspellted/enlightened/README.md

 This demonstration was created in response to a Discord guild member reacting to an image posted in the guild.
 The individual stated that the image of the Emitter demo reminded them of an algorithm visualization video on YouTube, and then linked it.
-After review, I thought it possible to do with what Enlightened had available at the time, and made it so.
+After review, I thought it possible to do with what enlightened had available at the time, and made it so.

 Currently, it visualizes [what I think is] the "bubble sort" sorting algorithm,